Quivers and moduli spaces of pointed curves of genus zero: Introduction

 The first step to describe the functors of points of inverse limits of moduli spaces of quiver representations is taken in proposition \ref{prop:functorinvlim} by describing the functor of the limit by the functors of the moduli spaces $\mathcal M^\theta(Q,d)$ for equivalence classes of generic weights $\theta$ subject to some relations.

-Section \ref{sec:weightspace-moduli-PnQn} contains on the one hand some preparations and miscellaneous material concerning the quivers $P_n$ and $Q_n$: structure of the weight spaces for the quivers $P_n$ and $Q_n$ (compare to \cite[(1.2),(1.3)]{Ka93a}, \cite[7.3.C]{GKZ}); relation between $Q_{n+2}$ and $P_n$, their weights and stable representations (corresponds to the morphism $\overline{M}_{0,n+2}\to\overline{L}_n$ after choice of two of the $n+2$ marked points); the relation of moduli spaces of representations for $P_n$ and $Q_n$ and GIT quotients of $(\P^1)^n$.
+Section \ref{sec:weightspace-moduli-PnQn} contains on the one hand some preparations and miscellaneous material concerning the quivers $P_n$ and $Q_n$: the structure of the weight spaces for the quivers $P_n$ and $Q_n$ (compare to \cite[(1.2),(1.3)]{Ka93a}, \cite[7.3.C]{GKZ}); the relation between $Q_{n+2}$ and $P_n$, their weights and stable representations (this corresponds to the morphism $\overline{M}_{0,n+2}\to\overline{L}_n$ after a choice of two of the $n+2$ marked points); the relation of moduli spaces of representations for $P_n$ and $Q_n$ and GIT quotients of $(\P^1)^n$.
 The last two points, discussed in subsections \ref{subsec:Qn+2-Pn} and \ref{subsec:quivermoduli-GITP1}, both derive from different presentations of certain stacks.

-On the other hand subsection \ref{subsec:functor-limPnQn} is one of the central parts of this paper where in proposition \ref{prop:functorinvlimQnPn} we describe the functor of the limit of moduli spaces of representations for the quivers $P_n$ and $Q_n$ in terms of families of representations $(s^\theta)_\theta$ satisfying certain equations, where the weights $\theta$ represent the equivalence classes of generic weights.
+On the other hand subsection \ref{subsec:functor-limPnQn} is one of the central parts of this paper where in proposition \ref{prop:functorinvlimQnPn} we describe the functor of the limit of moduli spaces of representations for the quivers $P_n$ and $Q_n$ in terms of families of representations $(V^\theta)_\theta$, where the weights $\theta$ represent the equivalence classes of generic weights, satisfying certain equations.